Teaching Assistant Level 2 Certificate

 - And many more

 It is expected that you will spend around twelve hours a week including school placement, workshops, and independent work from home.
 You will need the support and approval of your workplace.
-As this is a fast-track course you will be expected to submit weekly assignments which will ensure that you complete the course within the seven months.

 Course Length

 You need to volunteer in a school for a minimum of 1 day every week.
-Placements should be arranged before the course commences.

 Attendance